Connor Joe Player Props: Pirates vs. Dodgers

 Connor Joe At The Plate

-- Joe is hitting .357 with six doubles, two triples, two home runs and eight walks.
+- Joe has six doubles, two triples, two home runs and eight walks while hitting .328.

-- He has hit a home run in two of 18 games played this season, and in 3% of his plate appearances.
+- He has homered in two of 19 games played this season, and in 2.8% of his plate appearances.

-- In six games this season, Joe has picked up an RBI, with more than one RBI once.
+- Joe has driven in a run in six games this year (31.6%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.